 We refer to~\eqref{ptope} as a \emph{presentation} of the polyhedron~$P$ by inequalities.
-These inequalities contain slightly more information than the geometric set~$P$, because of the following reason.
-It may happen that some of the inequalities $\langle\mb a_i,\mb x\rangle+b_i\ge0$ may be removed from the presentation without changing the set~$P$; we refer to such inequalities as \emph{redundant}.
+These inequalities contain slightly more information than the geometric set~$P$, for the following reason.
+It may happen that some of the inequalities $\langle\mb a_i,\mb x\rangle+b_i\ge0$ can be removed from the presentation without changing the set~$P$; we refer to such inequalities as \emph{redundant}.
 A presentation without redundant inequalities is \emph{irredundant}.
-Every polyhedron has a unique irredundant presentation; however, in order to cover all nondegenerate intersections of quadrics $\mathcal R_\Gamma$ we need to consider redundant presentations as well.
+Every polyhedron has a unique irredundant presentation; however, in order to cover all nondegenerate intersections of quadrics $\mathcal R_\Gamma$, we need to consider redundant presentations as well.

 A presentation~\eqref{ptope} is said to be \emph{generic} if $P$ is $n$-dimensional, has at least one vertex, and the hyperplanes defined by the equations $\langle\mb a_i,\mb x\rangle+b_i=0$ are in general position at every point of~$P$.
 If $P$ is a polytope, then the existence of a generic presentation implies that $P$ is \emph{simple}, that is, exactly $n$ facets meet at every vertex of~$P$.
-A generic presentation may contain redundant inequalities, but for every such inequality the intersection of the corresponding hyperplane with $P$ is empty (that is, the inequality is strict for every $\mb x\in P$).
+A generic presentation may contain redundant inequalities, but, for every such inequality, the intersection of the corresponding hyperplane with $P$ is empty (that is, the inequality is strict for every $\mb x\in P$).